diaorui/peek-deck/ai.md

 **[I connected Claude AI to game memory using MCP <> CheatEngine](https://www.reddit.com/r/artificial/comments/1pvwz4u/i_connected_claude_ai_to_game_memory_using_mcp/)**

-Decided to make a little experiment to see what would happen, and this thing debugged the entire RX decryptor packet hook in a few minutes, incredible.
-It can be used with any program or game to create mods or tweaks for example, as long as CE has access to clean memory.
+Decided to make a little experiment to see what would happen if I connected an AI agent to cheat engine tools, and this thing debugged the entire packet decryption hook in a few minutes, insane.
+If I was able to do it with a little game and CE, I wonder what the chinese/russians are doing right now to reverse engineer critical infra and software...
+The MCP bridge above can be used to easily create mods, tweaks or security audits of almost any program or game, as long as CE gets access to clean memory.
 Threw it on github if anyone wants to play with it.
 For now it's "read-only" and can't write to memory.

 1h ago